Rated: Explicit

 Lysette hooked her fingers against the fabric of reality and pulled.
 Threads appeared.
 Thin strands of magic spread throughout the room.
 Some were golden threads of divine sorcery.
 Others were silver threads of infernal glamour.
 And then there were the threads of deepest purple.
 Those belonged to humans fortunate enough to be blessed with their own magic.
 They stretched between objects and the walls, twisted through the marble floor, and disappeared into the ceiling.

 Lysette studied them carefully.
 One thread wrapped around the doors, the silencing spell.
 Another wrapped around a golden chalice, a preservation spell.
 Several objects carried traces of old magic, nothing that seemed dangerous.
-Her eyes drifted to the journal.
+Her eyes drifted to the crown.
 Nothing.

 "No wards?"
 Lysette whispered in disbelief.
 That seemed unlikely.
 Lord Vey was an idiot, but even idiots occasionally hired competent people.
 She searched once more, but the case remained clean.
 She took a deep breath and released the spell.
 The magical threads vanished from sight, and Lysette looked at her surroundings.

-She picked up the gaudy jeweled chalice and threw it against the closest window.
+She picked up the gaudy jeweled chalice in the display beside it and threw it against the closest window.
 The weight of it shattered the glass, and Liz shielded her eyes from the force of it.
 The sound of the door handles rattling sent adrenaline pulsing through her veins.
 The air surrounding her crackled, and she danced on the balls of her feet, willing herself to make a run for it.
 Her magic could save her from a fall from this height.
 It would probably cost her a broken bone or two, but she would survive.
 Her courage wrapped around her like a shield, and she threw herself out of the broken window.
 Just as she was about to clear the stone ledge outside the window, something caught her arm.
 Her body jerked, and pain shot up her shoulder and wrenched her wrist.
-She almost dropped the journal but held onto it fast.
+She almost dropped the crown but held onto it fast.

 Ladro was hanging off the ledge above her, wearing fighting leathers and a self-satisfied grin.
 She couldn't see it because he was wearing his thief's hood and mask, but she knew he was grinning.
 Somehow, he had had time to change.
 He had caught her wrist as she had flung herself out of the window and saved her from plummeting into the bushes and her magic below.